capshaw/sudoku/README.md

 + "Check" button to verify solution (mostly if errors are off)
 + Helper functionality (Give the user one filled in box)
 + Mobile/tablet friendly styling.
++ Add win state.
+Something should happen when you win.